-All securities have scheduled maturities within one year of the balance sheet date and are recorded at amortized cost plus accrued interest, which approximates fair value.
-All other investments are carried at fair value in accordance with GASB Statement No. 31 (see Note 1).
+All securities which have scheduled maturities within one year of the balance sheet date are recorded at amortized cost plus accrued interest, which approximates fair value.
+All other investments are carried at fair value (see Note 1).
 The Commission generally holds securities until maturity.
 An attempt is made within the construction funds to align scheduled maturities with the anticipated construction schedule of the underlying project.
 However, at times, certain securities are sold by the Commission prior to their scheduled maturities in order to meet construction financing requirements.